adiologydev/PenguBot/README.md

 [random-puppy](https://github.com/dylang/random-puppy/)

-[Jacz](https://github.com/MrJacz) Expressed permission to use modified or exact code from the private Trident repository [Screenshot](https://i.imgur.com/9YmMNUF.png)
+[Jacz](https://github.com/MrJacz) For the lovely company since August 2017

 ## Hosting
 We're proudly hosted by [GalaxyGate](https://bit.ly/GalaxyGate).
 Visit the link by clicking the image below to know more!